isomerpages/nparks-heritagetrees/_get-involved/Nominate a Heritage Tree.md

 variant: tiptap
 description: ""
 ---
-<h4><strong>Nominating Heritage Tree</strong></h4>
+<p><strong>Anyone can nominate a tree to be a Heritage Tree.</strong>
-<p>Anyone can nominate a tree to be a Heritage Tree.
-Nominations for Heritage
+<br>Nominations for Heritage Trees are open to the public Nominations for
-Trees are open to the public Nominations for the 2023 Heritage Tree Scheme cycle are now open and will close on 30 June 2023.&nbsp;Nominations received after this date will be considered for the 2024 cycle.</p>
+the 2025 Heritage Tree Scheme cycle are now open and will close on 30 June 2025.&nbsp;Nominations received after this date will be considered for the 2025 cycle.</p>
 <p>Nominated trees will have to include qualifying criteria and they be inspected
 before being considered by the <a href="/heritage-tree-panel/" rel="noopener noreferrer nofollow" target="_blank">Heritage Tree Panel</a>, which consists of members who have a broad diversity of expertise.</p>